drorlab/pensa/docs/tut-6-ssi.rst

                                                                              sim_a_rec_data, sim_b_rec_data,
                                                                              torsions='sc', verbose=True)

-The output of ``cossi_featens_analysis()`` produces a 2D array for the SSI and a 2D array for the Co-SSI between all features , with the names_bbtors referring to the feature names on both x and y axes.
+The output of ``cossi_featens_analysis()`` produces an array for the SSI and the Co-SSI between all features , with the names_bbtors producing the same output as the feature-feature SSI.
+These results can again be visualized in a 2D representation.